New HDB Flat Classifications and Rules - Standard, Plus, Prime

 To achieve this, buyers of Plus HDB flats will get more subsidies than those of Standard HDB flats, but less than those of Prime HDB flats.
 This will help moderate the prices of Plus and Prime HDB flats, making them more affordable for a larger segment of flat applicants.
 However, they will still cost more than Standard HDB flats.

 At the same time, the resale conditions attached to these flats will moderate their prices to help maintain a better social mix in the longer term.
-However, there will be a question mark whether HDB flats can be a viable long-term asset where their potential price growth will be restrained.
+However, this raises the question of whether HDB flats can be a viable long-term asset where their potential price growth could be curtailed.

-Besides subsidy clawbacks and longer MOPs, a $14,000 income ceiling is imposed on purchasers of resale Plus and Prime HDB flats.
+Besides subsidy clawbacks and longer MOPs, a $14,000 monthly household income ceiling has also been imposed on purchasers of resale Plus and Prime HDB flats.

 Wrapping Up - Pros and Cons of Standard, Plus, and Prime HDB Flats

 Each type of HDB flat caters to different needs and budgets.
-Standard flats are best for budget-conscious buyers and those who may need housing urgently.
-Plus flats offer a mid-range option with better amenities, while Prime flats provide premium living in central locations with easy access to an abundance of amenities.
+Standard flats are best for budget-conscious buyers and those needing housing urgently.
+Plus flats offer a mid-range option with better amenities, while Prime flats provide premium living in central locations with easy access to abundant amenities.

-Understanding these distinctions can help buyers make informed decisions based on their specific needs and financial situation.
-Below is a quick overview of the pros and cons pertaining to the different flat types.
+Understanding these distinctions can help buyers make informed decisions based on their needs and financial situation.
+Below is a quick overview of the pros and cons of the different flat types.

 Flat ClassificationProsCons